amiresaye6/Zekr_chroom_extension/README.md

 # Quran Ayah Display Chrome Extension

-This Chrome extension fetches and displays Quranic verses at regular intervals.
+This Chrome extension fetches and displays Quranic verses at regular intervals accordint to user input at the start.
 It uses a JSON file (`quraan.json`) containing Quranic verses and displays them in a non-intrusive manner.

 ## How to Use